titanblue/tagpro-comp-stats/README.md

 This script imports two jsons in order to provide accurate information for players.

 teams.json holds information about each team and the corresponding abbreviation.
 It is formatted as a json object where each league is a property.
-Each league contains three arrays.
-The first array is the raw list.
-This is the list that will show up under the Red and Blue team names.
-The second array contains header labels.
-These labels help to distinguish teams based on some qualification like server or conference.
-The third array is the abbreviation list.
-This array should be the exact same size as the first array, where each position corresponds to the abbreviation of the team in the first array.
+Each league contains the same number of objects as divisions in the league, with division names as the properties.
+These objects will then have the full team name as the property and the team abbreviation as the value.

 In addition, there is a Leagues property which contains the list of all leagues in the json.
 This is used to populate the autoscore league selector at the top of the group page.

-Note: Starting with V1.0.0, teams.json will change format.
-Instead of three arrays per league, each league will be an object which contains objects for each division.
-These divisions will then have team names as the keys and team abbreviations as the values.
+Similar to each league, this is also split into "divisions" to distinguish each league.
+However, league names are stored in arrays instead of properties since there is no further information needed.

 For example: